grpc/proposal/A37-xds-aggregate-and-logical-dns-clusters.md

     // EDS service name, as returned in CDS.
     // May be unset if not specified in CDS. string eds_service_name = 5;

+    // For type LOGICAL_DNS only.
+    // DNS name to resolve in "host:port" form. string dns_hostname = 6;
   }

   // Ordered list of discovery mechanisms.